-When you’re done, work the epsom salt into the soil.
-This makes it easier for your tomato plants to obtain nutrients from the soil, building stronger root and burst into healthy blooms.
+When you’re done, work the Epsom salt into the soil.
+This makes it easier for your tomatoes to obtain nutrients from the soil, strengthen cell walls, build stronger roots and burst into healthy blooms.,

-Generally, you’ll know if your tomato plants are suffering with a magnesium deficentcy as the leaves start to become yellow.
+Generally, you’ll know if your tomato plants are suffering from a magnesium deficiency if you see the tomato leaves turning yellow.
 Do not wait for this to happen!
-As your tomato plants mature, add a bit of Epsom salt to the soil.
+As your tomatoes mature, continue adding Epsom salt to the soil.

-The ideal ratio is 1 tablespoon per foot of plant height.
+The ideal solution ratio is 1 tablespoon of Epsom salt per foot of plant height.
 If your tomato plant is two feet in height, you’ll be feeding it two tablespoons of Epsom salt at least twice a month!